Protect Your Car From Auto Theft

 Auto Theft Prevention

 NICB’s annual Hot Spots list tracks the cities that lead the nation in auto thefts.
-While 62% of stolen vehicles are found, many unrecovered autos are shipped overseas and sold on the black market, stripped at a chop shop and sold for parts or resold to unsuspecting consumers, according to the NICB.
+While 52 percent of stolen vehicles are found, many unrecovered autos are shipped overseas and sold on the black market, stripped at a chop shop and sold for parts or resold to unsuspecting consumers, according to the NICB.

 Precautionary measures can minimize your chances of becoming a victim of auto theft.
 Here are some tips you can use to minimize the likelihood that you will be a victim: